sibidharan/zealphp/README.md

-# Zeal PHP - an opensource PHP framework that runs on OpenSwoole
+# ZealPHP - an opensource PHP framework that runs on OpenSwoole

 A powerful light weight opensource alternative to NextJS - that uses OpenSwoole's Coroutine Caps to do everything NextJS can and do much more.